 Before removing the cover from the immersion heater isolate appliance using isolating switch!
 Danger of electrical shock!
-Only suitable electrically insulated equipment Installation and User Instructions R02889-8 04/16 Page 6 when working inside immersion housing.
+Only use suitable electrically insulated equipment when working inside immersion housing.

-Note: The cvlinder must be filled with water before switching immersion on the heater.
-Failure to do so damage will the element and void anv quarantee on the product.
+Note: The cylinder must be filled with water before switching on the immersion heater.
+Failure to do so will damage the element and void any guarantee on the product.